 “Hauptmann,” Cadence stated calmly, “I will investigate.”

 Instead of abiding by the order like they all did, Cadence darted forward towards the sound, followed shortly after by Nico.

 “Waltz!”
 Weingartner called out.
 “What are you—”

 As Wilhelm reached Gilbert’s and Nico’s side, Cadence appeared just in front of him in a burst of light and jerked her head towards the bushes.
 Wilhelm jumped back in surprise, still unnerved by the sight of the conducting, before peering through the greens along with the others.
-Just beyond the leaves, a strip of asphalt road extended from a tunnel down to a winding hill.
+Just beyond the leaves, a strip of asphalt road extended out from a tunnel down to a winding hill.
 Every so often, a vehicle would roll steadily on by.
 They didn’t look military-grade.

 “Civilians,” Cadence provided, unbuttoning her uniform shirt and sliding it off.
 The blouse beneath it was spotless.
 She plucked off the medals adorning the uniform, pulled out the pocket watch, and studied them all for a moment before slipping them into her pants pocket.
 After side glancing at the group, she neatly folded the uniform before setting it aside.
 She whipped off her cap next, tossing it onto the uniform.
-“Captain, my suggestion is that we disguise ourselves as civilians and convince one of the drivers to transport us.”
+“Captains, my suggestion is that we disguise ourselves as civilians and convince one of the drivers to transport us.”

 “To the border?”
 Weingartner frowned and then seemed to let out a sigh.
 Not unkindly.
 “Waltz, I doubt that any non-serving Argoans would be allowed to make it to that point.
 Even if that’s the case, the chance of being reported—”